Model-independent constraints on generalized FLRW consistency relations with bootstrap-based symbolic regression: Conclusion

-We finally considered the integrated version of the test statistic $\mathcal{C}$, namely $\mathcal{O}$, where we also find significant deviation from flat FLRW expectations and with a slope of $\mathcal{O}$ in $z$ that is indeed compatible with the original constraints on $\mathcal{C}$.
-When considering DESI data release 1, the violation reaches just above $4\sigma$ at the lowest part of the relevant redshift interval.
-When considering DESI data release 2, the result shows a $3-4\sigma$ deviation from the flat FLRW expectation.
 In order to examine the robustness of our results against subjective selection criteria, we consider DESI data release 2 with three different sets of selection criteria in our bootstrap-based symbolic regression method.
 A comparison between the three sets of resulting constraints reveals that although our method is qualitatively robust, the quantitative uncertainties do depend on the selection criteria at a level that is important for precisely quantifying the significance of the FLRW violation.
-However, the consistent violation of the flat FLRW consistency relation at $2-4\sigma$ that we do see across datasets and selection criteria is intriguing as it may hint at a non-FLRW solution to the Hubble tension (see \cite{Bolejko:2017fos, Heinesen:2020sre,Clifton:2024mdy} for simple examples of such solutions) and/or the apparent dynamical-dark-energy findings driven by DESI.
+Nonetheless, the consistent violation of the flat FLRW consistency relation at $2-4\sigma$ that we do see across datasets and selection criteria is intriguing as it may hint at a non-FLRW solution to the Hubble tension (see \cite{Bolejko:2017fos, Heinesen:2020sre,Clifton:2024mdy} for simple examples of such solutions) and/or the apparent dynamical-dark-energy findings driven by DESI (see \cite{Camarena:2025upt,Ginat:2026fpo}).

+Across selection criteria and data sets, we obtain at least a $2\sigma$ violation of FLRW expectations.
+In this sense, our results are to the best of our knowledge the first significant detections of violation of FLRW self-consistency.
+However, our results are based on a newly introduced method which we denote bootstrap-based symbolic regression.
+Although our results suggest that the method is qualitatively robust, it depends on subjective choices in terms of hyperparameters, binary operators and functions.
+Further work toward refining, and building community consensus on, appropriate uncertainty estimation in symbolic regression is required.